Puff Pastry Pinwheels

 - 1 cup finely grated Grana Padano cheese

-- While Prosciutto bakes, whisk together egg and water.
+- Whisk together egg and water.
 Set aside.

 - Unfold both sheets of puff pastry out on a clean counter.
 Use a rolling pin to gently roll the puff pastry out just to flatten any bumps.

-- Brush the entire surface of the puff pastry with whisked egg (you may not need all of it).
-Top with cheese, thyme leaves, and a single layer of crisp Prosciutto, leaving about ½ inch free along the top edge of the pastry.
+- Top the pastry with cheese, thyme leaves, and a single layer of Prosciutto, leaving about 1 inch free along the top edge of the pastry.
 Brush the top inch with egg wash.

-- Line two sheet pans with parchment paper or silicone baking sheets (remove and discard the parchment used to bake the Prosciutto).
+- Line two rimmed sheet pans with parchment paper or silicone baking sheets.

 - Use a serrated knife to slice the pastry logs into 1/4-inch rounds (you should get about 20 rounds from each log).
 Spread out on prepared baking sheets, leaving about 2 inches of space between each pinwheel.
 Gently reshape the pinwheels into circles if they were compressed during slicing.